pyralog/pyralog/ADVANCED_FEATURES.md

     }
 }

-// Usage: Stream from Kafka to DLog tokio::spawn(async move {
+// Usage: Stream from Kafka to Pyralog tokio::spawn(async move {
     StreamingIngestor::ingest_from_kafka(
         client,